 Example: J.D., and A.B.C. performed experiments; S.H. analyzed results and X.Y.Z. designed the research and wrote the manuscripts.

 As BLOOD CELL THERAPY adheres to the definition of Conflicts of Interest set up by ICMJE, the Editors ask all authors to submit a completed ICMJE Form for Disclosure of Potential Conflicts of Interest (available at: http://www.icmje.org/coi_disclosure.pdf) at the time of submission.
 One co-author needs to submit one ICMJE form.
-Authors must also disclose any potential conflict of interest in relation to the work, including financial interest such as patent, stock, honorarium for consultation or speech) or free or discounted materials.
+Authors must also disclose any potential conflict of interest, including financial interest such as patent, stock, honorarium for consultation or speech) or free or discounted materials.
 For details, see our Editorial Policies.
 If there are no financial conflicts, add the following sentence here: “The authors declare no conflict of interest.”